 June 3, 1957

-The BFAA Board unanimously approved architectural plans for an addition drawn by Paul Schweikher, Head of the School of Architecture at Carnegie Mellon University.
+The BFAA Board unanimously approved architectural plans for an addition drawn by Paul Schweikher, chairman of the School of Architecture at Yale University,.
 The Board also called for a parking plan from the City of Buffalo, which they delivered in October 1957.

 “May the spirit of John J. Albright haunt all those who have a hand in this dark deed.”